mt3842/Cryptanalysis/README.md

 # Cryptanalysis

-## Overview

-This project walks through the process of solving a basic cryptanalysis problem.
-The encrypted cryptogram is provided along with the clue that there are two keywords used to transpose the message.
+This project walks through the cryptanalysis of polyalphabetic cipher.
+There is an encrypted message that we must decode along with the clues about the encryption methods.
 Using this information, we will attempt to break the cryptogram using various methods.

+## Encoding

+This purpose of this project is to demonstrate and test the knowledge of basic cryptanalysis techniques on a polyalphabetic cipher, so the methods of encoding are known to aid with the direction of the decoding.
+The plaintext is encoding using monoalphabetic substitution using a keyword (which will be referred to as the first keyword), then is transposed using that keyword with columnar transposition, and finally encoded again using a vignere cipher with another keyword (which will be referred to as the second keyword).

+## Decoding

+The cipher given is:

+[INSERT CIPHER]

+Our first step is to collapse the cipher into a single-alphabet code.
+To do this, we must find the second keyword.
+To find out the length of the second keyword, we use the Index of Coincidence.

+### Index of Coincidence

-## Index of Coincidence
+The Index of Coincidence tells us !!!!!!!

-The Index of Coincidence is typically used to determine whether a code is monoalphabetic or polyalphabetic, and if the latter, how many alphabets are used.
-In this case we will use it to help determine the number of letters in the transposed keywords.

 To compute the index of coincidence, we use the following formula: